Press Release – Mahalo Letter:

 the Law’ is concerned.
 Others need to step in for me in this area.
 In the last 21 years I have

 not found anyone willing or able to take on this role.
-And it is because of this lack that
+And it is because of this lack the contract was not renewed.

 The Island could have grasped that I was setting up a start-up organization, a challenge onto